Growing up, my son didn’t want to look like anyone else. He only wanted to look like him.

 The 1964 show highlighted Hollywood’s obsession with youth and beauty, but for me, it resonated with other demands society makes about conformity.
 And for little boys, it’s most often about the toys they choose to play with or the clothes they want to wear.

 Growing up, my son Harry didn’t want to look like anyone else.
 He only wanted to look like him.
-In kindergarten he wore bright-colored mismatched socks, floral neckties over tie-dyed t-shirts, colored sweatpants and, according to him, an occasional skirt.
+In kindergarten he wore bright-colored mismatched socks, floral neckties over tie-dyed t-shirts, colored sweatpants and an occasional skirt.
 Jeans were of no interest.
 “Boys clothes are boring,” he declared.
 My son had yet to discover his kinship with Hendrix or Prince.

 Harry’s individuality peaked at Halloween.
 No other kindergartener wanted to be a blue ghost.
 Certainly no other 4th grader dressed up as a vampire geisha.
 And while some adults may have balked, the kids who weren’t so sure about my son’s differences grew to learn that Harry was just being Harry.
 At high school graduation, his classmates cheered as he stomped across the auditorium stage wearing the same red cap and gown as everyone else, but with red patent leather stilettos to match.